sagemath/trac_to_gh/Issue 34.md

 # Issue 34: Bug in is_simple() for a space of ModularSymbols

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/34

 Original creator: was